Daniel-KM/Omeka-plugin-UniversalViewer/README.md

 Then install it like any other Omeka plugin.

+Some options can be set:
-Options for the integration of the player can be changed in the config page.
+- Options for the integration of the player can be changed in the config page.
-Options for the UniversalViewer player can be changed in the json file "config.json": copy and update it in a folder named "universal-viewer" in your theme.
+- Options for the UniversalViewer player can be changed in the json file "config.json": copy and update it in a folder named "universal-viewer" inside the folder of the theme.
+- To use an alternative config for some items, add an option `config` with its url in the array of arguments passed to the viewer (see below).
-Options for the IIIF server can be changed in the helpers "IiifCollection.php", "IiifManifest.php" and "IiifInfo.php" of the plugin.
+- Options for the IIIF server can be changed in the helpers "IiifCollection.php", "IiifManifest.php" and "IiifInfo.php" of the plugin.

 See below the notes for more info.